yxshwxnt/whatsapp-spammer/README.md

 # whatsapp-spammer
-Please use readme to understand how to use keep the python program and spam.txt file in one same folder the delay time for the code is 5secs you can change that for using the spam feature just run the program and after that open the chat you want to spam to make sure it doesn't take more than 5 seconds to open the chat after executing the program this will spam "bot" by default you can change that
+make sure you have install pyautogui you can use command pip install pyautogui for that for this version you do not need any .txt file just change the range and type whatever you want to spam